 The first Little Dipper coaster was designed by David Bradley in 1946.
 Two years later he sold the rights to Allan Herschell Company which manufactured a wide variety of kiddie rides.
 (Three Allan Herschell kiddie rides still operate at Lagoon – Baby Boats, Sky Fighter and the Helicopters).

 Lagoon’s Kiddie Coaster opened around 1956 along with the rest of Mother Goose Land.
-Within the coaster’s oval track was a Little Boy Blue display.
+Herschell advertised the ability to fit three smaller kiddie rides within the coaster’s oval track.
+Lagoon originally placed a Little Boy Blue display in the center.
 This was changed out sometime before 1964 when the Hi-Land Playland was installed there.

 The train was originally painted red, but some time around the mid-1970s, a yellow stripe was added around each car with the Lagoon logo painted on the front car under the Alan Herschell grill emblem.
 Kiddie Coaster was eventually replaced by Puff The Little Fire Dragon in 1985.

 Hi-Land Playland was sponsored by Hi-Land Dairy which often had promotions linked with Lagoon.
 The entrance was a large Hi-Land milk carton under the coaster’s lift hill.
 One fan of the Kiddie Coaster (seen with her hands up on the photo above) remembered one particular attribute of the Playland:

 “The coaster surrounded a metal play area that was scorching hot all the time.
 Even the sand was hot!”

 Another visitor shared this description of the Kiddie Coaster and Playland:

 “You went up the hill slowly like a regular roller coaster and then there were several hills around the track.
 You got to go around twice.”